renepacchaux/gudeeds-responsive-mobile-app/README.md

 ![img](https://paper-attachments.dropbox.com/s_939A39C54BE532AA128503EB46A60918FB25F0AE543B578BF78BB58E8F771B97_1626047441287_2021-07-11+18.47.58.gif)

-<a id="org69344e3"></a>
+<a id="org22b08c3"></a>

 ### Looking at the Task Business

 As the cross-functional team went to build all the parts that make up a virtual person within an app.
-They are a person with and age and location, and task giver or receiver.
-In the inner workings of Gudeeds, the UX Team contributed the moment in time, as seen by the user, that qualifies as the point of entry as person who needs a thing.
-As a UX practitioner, I am concerned about not only efficiency but also where time spent simply learning to use the app guides our priorities.
-We were building a context with which to handoff though accurately expressing the blueprints to the development team.
+They are a person with an age and location; one as task giver receiver.
+In the inner workings of Gudeeds, the UX Team contributed the moment in time, as seen by the user, that qualifies as the point of entry as a person who needs a thing.
+As a UX practitioner, I am concerned about efficiency and where time spent simply learning to use the app guides our priorities.
+We were building a context with which to hand off though accurately expressing the blueprints to the development team.

 **Business Analysis** It would be fun to have a ‘karma'-like score.
 Maybe for the backend - a dashboard, maybe.
 We set this aside because our testing gave us an already clear direction and a trending-contribution did not make it past the design studio stage.

-At judgement time, we were asked thata positive approach to ‘more' heirarchy will be beneficial to the app.
+At judgment time, we were asked that a positive approach to ‘more' heirarchy will be beneficial to the app.
 I come back to this at the section on gamification.